csharp-tipo-record

 Accessing Properties

-Accessing properties of a record is done directly, just like in classes:
+Accessing the properties of a record is done directly, as in classes:

 Console.WriteLine(person.Name); // Output: Ana